Le Mange-Tout ルマンジュトゥー

 Next came a soup dish, consist of a cup of consomme made with crab and served with rice puffs seasoned with Sansho (Japanese pepper).
 The soup was clean but umami, with a bitter flavor of the crab shell.
 Rice puffs brought some crispy texture and spicy flavor to the delicious soup.

 I enjoyed the cold foie gras very much - smooth, creamy and flavorfull.
 The jelly on the side was made of tomato, yeast and lychee, very light and refreshing which balanced well with the foie gras.

-The meat course was Hungary duck, it was nicely grilled with a crispy skin and succulent inside.
-The part on the back was duck breast which was drier compare to the tigh in the front, but both quite flavorful.
+The meat course, Hungary duck, was nicely grilled.
+I enjoyed its crispy skin and succulent center.
+The part on the back was duck breast which was drier compare to the thigh in the front, but both quite flavorful.
 The sauce was made of duck blood and red wine, very delicious and paired well with the meat.

 The first dessert was made of straberries from Chiba, the soup was naturally sweet and refreshing.
 The second dessert was heavier than the soup but more impressive on the flavor side, very smooth and creamy mousse and chocolate with a high flavor.
 The ice-cream balanced well with the mousse and walnut gives a crunchy texture.

 With 3 glasses of wine, the bill comes only 17000 per head.
 It was incredibly worth of value for this standard!